mulhermueller/abi_2025_09/git cheat sheet.md

 - creates a copy of your remote repository in your working directory

 ## git add
-- puts your changes to the staging area

 ## git status
 - shows the status of your files which are added, commited...